|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 The morning is spent in Isalo National Park, which encompasses the wildly eroded Jurassic sandstone massif.
 The park is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
 The landscape has been sculpted by wind and water into fanciful hoodoos that appear to have eyes, ears, noses and beaks.

-Day 11: Tulear, Fort Dauphin, to Berenty Reserve
+Day 11: Fly to Fort Dauphin, to Berenty Reserve

-This morning we visit an arboretum that features spiny forests thriving in the southern arid region, before we transfer to the airport for the flight to Fort Dauphin.
-From the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches, we transfer to Berenty Reserve.
+This morning we return to the airport and fly to the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches, we transfer to Berenty Reserve.

 Day 12: Berenty Reserve